apache/apisix-website/website/blog/2022/01/13/how-to-proxy-dubbo-in-apache-apisix.md

 > Here we recommend using the Apache APISIX version 2.11 image for installation.
 This version of APISIX-Base has the Dubbo module compiled by default, so you can use the `dubbo-proxy` plugin directly.

 In the next steps, we will use the [`dubbo-samples`](https://github.com/apache/dubbo-samples) project for a partial demonstration.
-This project is a demo application implemented using Apache Dubbo, and in this article we use the `dubbo-samples-tengine` submodule as the Dubbo Provider.
+This project is a demo application implemented using Apache Dubbo, and in this article we use one of the sub-modules as the Dubbo Provider.

 Before we get into the action, let's take a brief look at the definition, configuration, and implementation of the Dubbo interface.